 - 45. A business will be able to receive a subsidy towards wages or salaries of workers that have been retained in employment for the qualifying period and are being paid at their agreed rate and frequency. - 46.
 For claims for the month of August (and subsequent claims), a business may claim for employees employed by the business who are either: - i.
-Classified as Entitled or Entitled to Work; or - ii.
-Registered and included on any Social Security Schedule in March 2020 - 47.
+Classified as Entitled or Entitled to Work; orii.
+Registered and on any Social Security Schedule in March 2020 - 45.47.
 This includes employees who were hired as replacement employees for those that left the business since March 2020.
-The total number of employees claimed for must not exceed the total number of employees on the business's March 2020 Schedule. - 48.
-The number of hours an employee is scheduled to work can be altered by agreement between the employer and the employee.
-Employment and discrimination legislation still apply in the usual way.
-The scheme is available to both full-time and part-time workers and includes those employed on a fixed-term contract, and zero-hour workers who were paid during the qualifying month. - 49.
-Agency workers on placement are excluded from the scheme (although employees of employment agencies carrying out duties for the employment agency itself do qualify). - 50.
-There are no age restrictions on workers that can be claimed for under the scheme, provided they are lawfully employed. - 51.
-The A Quarter 2020 Social Security contribution schedule must be submitted prior to application for this scheme (acknowledging that businesses employing less than 80 employees can defer payments under a Government deferral due to COVID-19).
+The total number of employees claimed for must not exceed the total number of employees on the business's March 2020 Schedule. - 46.
+The named employees on the March 2020 social security contribution schedule will be the only employees an employer can claim for throughout the duration of Phase 2 of the scheme.
+In exceptional circumstances businesses can make representations for employees not on the March schedule (for example, an employee was employed on 1 April replacing an employee on the March schedule). - 47.
+If an employee leaves the employment of the employer, and the employer hires someone to replace them who has been on the actively seeking work list (ASW) for at least 6 months, this employee could be claimed for under the scheme.
+Employers who wish to explore this option can contact the Customer and Local Services Department for further information.

-Guidance Version 5 - published 31 July 2020 ((Valid for August claims - made in September)
+Guidance Version 54 - published 31 July0 June 2020 (Valid for August claims - made in September)